Cryptography Code

 a procedure to carry out modular exponentiation.

-(VBA users delete the first line with Attribute VB_Name in it.)
+(VBA users delete the first line with Attribute VB_Name

 First published 23 September 2005.

-Thanks to Philippe Bonnardel for pointing out a problem in the text comparisons in mpFromHex.
+Thanks to Philippe Bonnardel for pointing out a problem in the text comparisons in mpFromHex,

-There are examples of how this can be used to carry out RSA encryption and simple Diffie-Hellman key exchange.
+There are examples of how this can be used to carry out RSA encryption and simple Diffie-Hellman key exchange

-The function mpModExp(b, e, m) computes the value of b^e mod m, which is the
+computes the value of b^e mod m

 core computation you need to perform RSA encryption and Diffie Hellman key exchange.